cdjq/DFRobot_RGBLED/README.md

   /*!
    * @fn InitPins
-   * @brief Initialize the pin, and set the brightness of the three lights of RGB channel to maximum */ void InitPins();
+   * @brief Initialize the pin, and set the brightness of the three channel of RGB to maximum */ void InitPins();

   /*!
    * @fn colorRGB
    * @brief Control the light color in RGB color format
-   * @param red the brightness of the red light of RGB channel
+   * @param red the brightness of the red channel of RGB
-   * @param green the brightness of the green light of RGB channel
+   * @param green the brightness of the green channel of RGB
-   * @param blue the brightness of the blue light of RGB channel */ void colorRGB(int red, int green, int blue);
+   * @param blue the brightness of the blue channel of RGB */ void colorRGB(int red, int green, int blue);